 Step 1: OCR and Extraction

 Best practices call for front-end imaging and data capture.
-There are an abundance of invoice data capture solutions on the market today.
-Companies looking to digitize their accounts payable process should make sure to select a solution that can handle any current (and future) supplier invoice format including email, PDF, e-invoices/EDI (such as XML), and paper.
+The current market offers numerous invoice data capture solutions.
+Companies digitizing the accounts payable process should select a solution that handles any current (and future) supplier invoice format including email, PDF, e-invoices/EDI (such as XML), and paper.

 Invoices sent as paper documents are scanned upon receipt, either at a central processing site or a remote facility, to digitize the data.
 Information is then captured using one of several types of recognition technologies.
 OCR (Optical Character Recognition) is the most commonly known character-based recognition system; ICR (Intelligent Character Recognition) is another widely-used technology.